-Abstract.
-Since modern ambient assisted living solutions integrate a multitude of assisted-living functionalities, some are safety-critical, it is desirable that these systems are analyzed already at their design stage to detect possible errors.
+Abstract: Since modern ambient assisted living solutions integrate a multitude of assisted-living functionalities, out of which some are safety critical, it is desirable that these systems are analyzed at their design stage to detect possible errors.
 To achieve this, one needs suitable architectures that support the seamless design of the integrated assisted-living functions, as well as capabilities for the formal modeling and analysis of the architecture.
-In this paper, we attempt to address this need, by proposing a generic integrated ambient assisted living system architecture, consisting of sensors, data-collector, local and cloud processing schemes, and an intelligent decision support system, which can be easily extended to suite specific architecture categories.
-Our solution is customizable, therefore, we show three instantiations of the generic model, as simple, intermediate and complex configuration, respectively, and show how to analyze the first and third categories by model checking.
-Our approach starts by specifying the architecture, using an architecture description language, in our case, the Architecture Analysis and Design Language that can also account for the probabilistic behavior of such systems.
-69 ecifications are semantically anchored into a formal model.
-To enable formal analysis, we describe the semantics of the simple and complex categories as stochastic timed automata.
-The former we model check exhaustively with UPPAAL, whereas for the latter we employ statistical model checking using UPPAAL SMC, the statistical extension of UPPAAL, for scalability reasons.
-Our work paves the way for the development formally-assured future ambient assisted living solutions.
+In this paper, we attempt to address this need, by proposing a generic integrated ambient assisted living system architecture, consisting of sensors, data collection, local and cloud processing schemes, and an intelligent decision support system, which can be easily extended to suit specific architecture categories.
+Our solution is customizable, therefore, we show three instantiations of the generic model, as simple, intermediate, and complex configurations, respectively, and show how to analyze the first and third categories by model checking.
+Our approach starts by specifying the architecture, using an architecture description language, in our case, the Architecture Analysis and Design Language, which can also account for the probabilistic behavior of such systems, and captures the possibility of component failure.
+To enable formal analysis, we describe the semantics of the simple and complex architectures within the framework of timed automata.
+We show that the simple architecture is amenable to exhaustive model checking by employing the UPPAAL tool, whereas for the complex architecture we resort to statistical model checking for scalability reasons.
+In this case, we apply the statistical extension of UPPAAL, namely UPPAAL SMC.
+Our work paves the way for the development of formally assured future ambient assisted living solutions.